top of page

 Solar Home Libraries

-A "Solar Home Library" contains a robust SunBell Smart solar lantern big enough to light up the main room of a Maasai manyatta home or to use as directed light for reading, a study encyclopedia for the student, and a library of children's books and readers in English and Kiswahili for the family.
-We engaged teachers from Mara Girls to deliver the Libraries along with class assignments, food, and sanitary supplies.
-This enabled the girls to continue studying at home.
-When they returned to school after the pandemic, they brought their encyclopedia with them while the lantern and other books continued to provide light and literacy for their family back home.
-We hope to expand this initiative.
+We responded to this need by providing each of the 48 families with a "Solar Home Library."
+As an experiment uniting "literacy and light," we delivered SunBell Smart Solar Lanterns big enough to light up the main room of a Maasai earthen home or to use as directed light; a comprehensive Student Encyclopedia for all subjects in Kenya chosen with the teachers; and a library of teen and children's books in English and Kiswahili that had proven to be popular in the Mara Girls Library.
+Teachers delivered the materials along with class assignments, food, and sanitary supplies.
+When the girls returned to school after the pandemic, they brought their Encyclopedia with them — while the lantern and the library of pleasure reading books remained with their family back home.

 bottom of page